 The only available workaround is to create a "dummy" database with the same tables and columns as in the actual on-premise database but available on the Internet.
 Once you are done with the Mapping, you can switch the Connection back to the local database.

 Mapping if the local resource is a file or a web service

-For obvious reason, you can not run a flow that requires access to the local resource directly in the Etlworks cloud instance.
+For obvious reasons, you cannot run a Flow that requires access to the local resource directly in the Etlworks Integrator cloud instance.